Atnia Card Game Rules Document

 • Eminus - Your reputation among others or within a community.
 Trust built through a shared history or one’s reputation is important to those who value Eminus.

-• Material - Resources people need and desire in the new world.
-While the other sources are largely conceptual, Material is grounded in the physical reality of the world.
+• Materia - Resources people need and desire in the new world.
+While the other sources are largely conceptual, Materia is grounded in the physical battlefield of the world.
 Food, lumber, salt, stuff that has value independent of concepts & social dynamics.

 • Old World - Drawing from ancient magics & past civilizations.
 While also very magical, it is in many ways the opposite of Arca, a romanticization of the past & apposed to the chaotic new world.
 Strongly connected to the coins/currency of the old Atnian kingdom.